 - Consumer ChatGPT: Content may be used to improve models unless you opt out.

-- Enterprise/Edu: Excluded from training by default.
+- Business, Enterprise, Edu, Healthcare: Excluded from training by default.

 - API audio endpoints: Not used for training, with no abuse-monitoring retention for